redhat-cip/dci-ansible-agent/README.md

 Here we have the results of different sub-test run by `rhcert`.
 The most important file is output.log, it will give you a global overview of what have been run and the status of the different test.

+### Red Hat Certification: How to skip its execution

+Some users might want to skip the certification tests suite.

+This can be done via the settings file:

+    $ Add 'skip_certification: true' to the settings.yml file.

 ### Tempest: Run a given test manually

 It may be useful to restart a failing test to troubleshoot the problem: